nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Schedules a new appointment for a student.

-Format: `schedule d/DESCRIPTION s/DATETIME n/STUDENT`
+Format: `schedule n/STUDENT_NAME date/DATE from/START_TIME to/END_TIME d/DESCRIPTION`

 **Parameters**:
-1. Date/Time of appointment
-   - Must be in one of the following formats: `yyyy-MM-dd HH:mm`, or `HH:mm`.
-If in `HH:mm` the appointment date is set on the date of creation
-2. Name
+1. Name
     - Alphabetical characters only
+2. Date
+    - Must be in the following format: `yyyy-MM-dd`
+3. Start/End Time
+    - Must be in the following format: `HH:mm`

 Examples:
-- `schedule d/monthly check-up s/2023-12-31 16:30 n/Jon`
+- `schedule n/Jon date/2023-12-30 from/16:30 to/17:30 d/monthly check-up`
-- `schedule d/family issues consultation s/18:30 n/Kiat`
+- `schedule n/Yin Kiat date/2023-01-09 from/07:00 to/10:45 d/first counselling session`

 #### 2.3.2 Cancelling an Appointment: `cancel`

 Cancels an existing appointment.

-Format: `cancel <INDEX>`
+Format: `cancel APPOINTMENT_INDEX`

 **Parameters**:
 1. Appointment Index
-   - Numerical characters only
+   - Must be an integer starting from 1

 Examples:
 * `cancel 2`